astroumd/lmtoy/docs/bash.md

 	    export "$arg"
         done

-    notice we don't use **eval** but **export**, in order for keyword with spaced to be properly parsed.
+   notice we don't use **eval** but **export**.
+Since it is used inside a function, we need this in order for keyword with spaces to be properly parsed

 4. Inline help is defined as sections of bash commands between two **#--HELP** comments in the script.
    Normally the defaults of the PI parameters are stored here, but multiple sections of HELP are perfectly fine in a script.
+This idea is somewhat similar to the **docopt** python module, which we have started to use for some of the python scripts.
+It's a more *WYSIWYG* approach to command line interfaces, and makes for so much more readable code.

 5. Command Line Processing is done in the following order:

-    1. Default PI parameters as defined in the **#--HELP** sections of a script
+    1. Default PI parameters as defined in the **#--HELP** sections of a script (or anything equivalent, usually viewable with the --help option to the script.

-    2.  **lmtinfo.py** parameters (some are PI parameters)
+    2.  **lmtinfo.py** parameters (some are PI parameters, and can override the script defaults)

     3. CLI parameters meant to override any of the ones  defined before

-    All of these are stored in an **lmtoy_OBSNUM.rc** file, which is means to be readable by bash (using the source command) and python (using the exec function).
-There are no examples yet of usage in python.
+   All of these parameters are then stored in an **lmtoy_OBSNUM.rc** file, which is meant to be readable by bash (using the bash source command) and python (using the python exec function, e.g. in mk_metadata.py)

+6. At the top level, SLpipeline.sh finds out what instrument and (science) goal is, and directs the instrument specific processing to scripts such as seq_pipeline.sh and rsr_pipeline.sh after having set some rc defaults (TBD)

+   Each instrument then processes parameters and sets up the variables that then are processed in functions like lmtoy_seq1 and lmtoy_rsr1, where all the hard pipeline work is done.

+99. Various peculiarities to enable analytics

+    1. The date= variable is used to store beginning and ending of pipeline processing

 ## References